88-degrees/Book-of-Changes/appendix02s1.md

 For line 5, see note on the Text.

-The Khang-hsî editors append the following note to the last paragraph: --'Under line 1 it is said that "union in the open country indicates progress and success," while here it is only said that "with union in the suburbs there is no cause for repentance."
+The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors append the following note to the last paragraph: --'Under line 1 it is said that "union in the open country indicates progress and success," while here it is only said that "with union in the suburbs there is no cause for repentance."
 Beyond the suburbs was the open country, and till the union reached so far, the object of the hexagram was not attained.
 We may truly say that Confucius was a skilful reader of the duke of Kâu.'
 Of course the editors did not doubt Confucius' authorship of all the Appendixes.

 286:XIV 'Fire above the sky' will shine far; and this is supposed to symbolise the vastness of the territory or of the wealth implied in the possession of what is great.
 The superior man, in governing men, especially in a time of prosperity and wealth, must set himself to develope what is good in them, and repress what is evil.
 And this will be in accordance with the will of Heaven, which has given to all men a nature fitted for goodness.